thingsboard/tbmq/docker/README.md

 In case you want to remove docker volumes for all the containers please execute the following:

 ```
-./scripts/docker-delete-volumes.sh
+./scripts/docker-remove-volumes.sh
 ```

-**Note:** the above command will remove all your data, so be careful before executing it._
+**Note:** the above command will remove all your data, so be careful before executing it.

 It could be useful to update logs (enable DEBUG/TRACE logs) in runtime or change TBMQ or Haproxy configs.
 In order to do this you need to make changes, for example, to the